Ivanka Trump Still Has Free Rein To Dad In Oval Office, But Appointment Only To See President Trump?

 This was going to put a stop to the revolving door in the Oval Office and allow President Trump to have a more structured day, by knowing who was showing up next via an arranged appointment.
 At first, it sounded as if this new rule covered everyone, whether you are a Trump family member or not.
 Later it was clarified there were only two exceptions to this rule, Melania and Barron Trump.

 According to the Washington Examiner, Ivanka Trump is not restricted from the Oval Office and the door to the President’s famous working space is always open to her.
 She can still drop by the Oval Office unannounced anytime she wants to.
 That is if she needs access to her father.
 But if she needs access to the President, she too will need to make an appointment.
-If she wants to discuss White House business or any other political matters she has to take a number just like the rest of the folks.
+If she wants to discuss White House business or any other political matters, she has to take a number just like the rest of the folks.
 That number, or rather an appointment to see Donald Trump, comes from John Kelly.

 Allowing Melania, Barron, and Ivanka unrestricted access to Donald Trump falls more into line with Trump’s values on the family.
 Most parents and spouses would agree, your wife or child shouldn’t have to stand on the protocol of making an appointment to drop by to see you.
 As seen by the Daily Show’s animated pictures below, Ivanka Trump has taken some jabs about her interruptions in the Oval Office.
 There is the perception by some that she’s distracting to Trump, as well as the people he is working with at the time that she walks into the Oval Office unannounced.